CQRS Pattern Using MediatR In - C#

 What is MediatR library

-The media library worked with two essential programming design designs: CQRS and Mediator design.
+The MediatR library works with two essential programming design patterns: CQRS and Mediator design.

 What is Mediator Pattern?

-As per Wikipedia- The mediator pattern is a behavioral pattern that defines an object that encapsulates how a set of objects interact.
-Mediator pattern reduces the dependencies between communicating objects, thereby reducing coupling.
+According to Wikipedia, the mediator pattern is a behavioral pattern that defines an object that encapsulates how a set of objects interact.
+The mediator pattern reduces the dependencies between communicating objects, thereby reducing coupling.

 What is Command Query Responsibility Segregation (CQRS)

 The goal of CQRS is to standardize the separation of a model’s command and query.
-It accomplishes this by recognizing that the requirements for reading and writing are very different and that supporting both in a single model may not be the best idea.
+It recognizes that the requirements for reading and writing are very different and that supporting both in a single model may not be the best idea.

 • The write model is used for processing commands (writes).